jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ## Reuse

 You have to import the jar containing the plugin you want to use.
-As for any other jar, you can declare it in a `@JkImport` annotation.
+As for any other jar, you can declare it in a `@JkDefClasspath` annotation.

 ```
-@JkImport("org.myorg:myjekaplugin:0.1")
+@JkDefClasspath("org.myorg:myjekaplugin:0.1")
 class MyBuid extends JkCommandSet {
 }
 ```

-If you don't have declared it in a _commandSet class_ `@JkImport` annotation you can still invoke it from the command line : `jeka @org.myorg:myjekaplugin:0.1 myPlugin#doSomething`.
+If you don't have declared it in a _commandSet class_ `@JkDefClasspath` annotation you can still invoke it from the command line : `jeka @org.myorg:myjekaplugin:0.1 myPlugin#doSomething`.